lesspass/blog/_posts/2022-12-29-decommissioning-lesspass-database.md

 For all LessPass Database users, here are the option to export your passwords:

-  * use the [LessPass CLI](https://github.com/lesspass/lesspass/#cli) with the `--export` option
+  * use the [LessPass CLI](https://github.com/lesspass/lesspass/#cli) v10.2.1+ with the `--export` option
-  * use the Chrome extension version 9.6.7 sign in and open the export page
+  * use the Chrome extension version v9.6.8+ sign in and open the export page
+  * use the Firefox extension version v9.6.9+ sign in and open the export page
-  * use the web site https://www.lesspass.com/ sign in and open the export page
+  * use the web site https://www.lesspass.com/ v10.0.1+ sign in and open the export page

 The export produce a CSV file that works with Bitwarden and Google Passwords.